Boogaerdtth/Python-Superpyy/README.md

 ---
 ### Getting started
 ---
-First we can get the help menu
+First we can get the help menu:
 >```
 >usage: main.py -h
 >